sindre0830/Weather-Events/README.md

 ![Firestore operations reaching 5.8K a day](images/firestore.png)

 We encountered another problem when the work with calling webhooks started.
-When two different go routines read from the same file at the same time, the program crashed.
+When two different go routines read from t file at the same time, the program crashed.
 We tried to solve this by adding mutex locks.
 This lead to another problem, as we used two different mutex locks for the webhooks.
 This was solved by only having one collective mutex lock that we put in the 'dict' file.

 Testing did not go as planned.
 We struggled to understand how to use stubbing and mocking.
 After some trial and error we decided to ask a teaching assistant, but it did not seem like he understood to good either.
 In the end, we went with only doing unit testing even though stubbing and mocking would have been the better option.